Dialectical Behavior Therapy Kennett Square PA

 If you’re unsure if dialectical behavior therapy is what you need for your recovery from mental health disorders, our team of experts at New Horizons Recovery will work closely with you and mutually decide if DBT is, in fact, a good fit.

 Although dialectical behavior therapy might not be effective for everyone, many people have experienced the benefits of DBT.

 A few of the significant benefits of DBT include:

 - Eases negative thoughts, including self-harm and suicidal ideation

 Explore Dialectical Behavior Therapy at New Horizons Recovery

 At New Horizons Recovery, our team strives to provide healing in a safe and comfortable setting.
 We are proud to provide a comprehensive range of therapeutic options, including dialectical behavior therapy, cognitive-behavioral therapy, group therapy, and family therapy.
-We believe that, with proper guidance, people can regain their inner strength and feel empowered in their lives.
+At our dialectical behavior therapy in Kennett Square PA, we believe that, with proper guidance, people can regain their inner strength and feel empowered in their lives.
 Learn more about our therapy and addiction treatment programs today by contacting New Horizons Recovery online or calling 267.435.3134.